galabuzik/arm-templates-components-examples/README.md

 # arm-templates-paramters-examples
- A repository that shows differenet examples of ARM Template parameters
+ A repository that shows different examples of ARM Template parameters.